 - You work as a team to promote successful outcomes for youth.

-- Oversee outreach, recruitment, and enrollment of new participants into the High School Equivalency Program.
+- Oversee outreach, recruitment, and enrollment of new participants into the program

 - Conduct initial and outgoing assessments and individual and group sessions with participants to develop and achieve benchmarked individualized educational and career goal plans and ensure that they are the right fit for the program